wdi-sg/wdi-project-3-the-dream-team/README.md

 ## Further Developments
 We hope to be able to implement a marketplace in addition to event scheduling so users crafters can have a platform to market their goods and other users would be able to purchase them directly.
 Other developments include Google Maps API, Facebook Login, as well as a Chat room with ActionCable.

+### Developments in detail
+- Able to sell products created from events
+- Listing fees
+- Able to rent supplies

 ## Makers
 Raymond, Shue Ze and Shirong